Descendants (franchise): The Isle of the Lost (2015)

-Return to the Isle of the Lost
+Return to the Isle of the Lost (2016)

-Another Descendants novel titled Return to the Isle of the Lost was released on May 24, 2016.
-While Ben is running Auradon while his parents are on a cruise, Mal, Jay, Carlos, and Evie receive threatening messages to return to the Isle of the Lost at the time when it ends up in worse shape ever since Maleficent's defeat and the fact that Cruella de Vil, the Evil Queen, and Jafar have gone missing.
+Another Descendants novel titled Return to the Isle of the Lost was released on May 24, 2016, serving as a sequel to the events of the first film, as well as to the first season of the television series Descendants: Wicked World.
+While Ben is running Auradon while his parents are on a cruise, Mal, Jay, Carlos, and Evie receive threatening messages to return to the Isle of the Lost at the time when it ends up in worse shape ever since Maleficent's defeat and the fact that Cruella de Vil, the Evil Queen and Jafar have gone missing.

-During this time, it was confirmed that the Crocodile from Peter Pan (who has various children swimming around "Hook's Inlet and Shack", which is Captain Hook's store), Edgar Balthazar from The Aristocats (who is mentioned to have a son named Eddie), Hades from Hercules (who is mentioned to have a son named Hadie), and the Ringmaster from Dumbo (who is mentioned to have a daughter named Hermie Bing) are also imprisoned on the Isle of the Lost.
-It also introduces Hercules's son Herkie, Pinocchio's son Pin, Grumpy's son Gordon, Tiger Lily's daughter Tiger Peony, and King Arthur's son Artie in the book.

-Also as Freddie, Jordan, and Ally appear in the book, the story takes place during Descendants: Wicked World.

-Rise of the Isle of the Lost
+Rise of the Isle of the Lost (2017)

-A prequel novel called Rise of the Isle of the Lost was released on May 23, 2017.
+A novel called Rise of the Isle of the Lost was released on May 23, 2017, serving as a prequel to the events of Descendants 2.
 The novel details Uma's rise to power and her earlier history with Mal.
 The main plot details Uma planning to get the migrating trident of King Triton in order to help bring down the barrier surrounding the Isle of the Lost.

-In addition to the mentioning of Genie, Grumpy, and Merriwether being teachers at Auradon Prep, a third school called the Serpent Preparatory School for the Education of Miscreants is located on the Isle of the Lost which Uma, Harry Hook, and Gil attended.
-Serpent Prep is a rival of Dragon Hall.

-The book also introduced Yen Sid's Auradon intern Sophie, Ariel's niece Arabella, and Mulan and Shang's son Li'l Shang who is Lonnie's brother.
-There was a mentioning that the Stabbington brothers from Tangled are also on the Isle of the Lost where they have children called the Stabbington Cousins.
-Other information listed here that was later referenced in the film was Audrey and Chad breaking up, the introduction of R.O.A.R., Mal keeping Maleficent's lizard form as a pet, and Evie having her magic mirror placed in the museum.

-Escape from the Isle of the Lost
+Escape from the Isle of the Lost (2019)

-The fourth book in the series was published on June 4, 2019.
-Hades' minions Pain and Panic are confirmed to be on the Isle of the Lost.
+The fourth book in the series was published on June 4, 2019, serving as a prequel to the events of Descendants 3.

+Beyond the Isle of the Lost: Wonderland (2024)

+The fifth book in the series was published on May 7, 2024, serving as a prequel to the events of Descendants: The Rise of Red.